agustinparrotta/design-patterns/README.md

 - It is often used in compilers, interpreters, or other tools that work with complex abstract syntax trees.

 Importance: 2

+## 4. Extras

+### 4.1.
+The null object pattern

+Suppose that you call a method process() which normally returns a dictionary.
+In the case response is empty, we could have this error: AttributeError: 'NoneType' object has no attribute 'keys'.
+In this case, the fix is rather simple the default value of the process() method should be an empty dictionary rather than None.
+But what if the method didn't return a dictionary, but a custom object of our domain?
+To solve this problem, we should have a class that represents the empty state for that object and return it.
+If we have a class that represents users in our system, and a function that queries users by their ID , then in the case that a user is not found, it should do one of the following two things:
+- Raise an exception
+- Return an object of the UserUnknown type

+But in no case should it return None .
+The phrase None doesn't represent what just happened, and the caller might legitimately try to ask methods to it, and it will fail with AttributeError .
+This pattern is a good practice that allows us to maintain polymorphism in our objects.

 # References